madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

 ~~~

 ### Return by pointer
-- When the function returns a potential access to a member of something guaranteed to survive the call, so no local variables
+- When the function returns a potential access to a member or something guaranteed to survive the call, so no local variables
 - When the function returns a potential access to an object held by this object, like in containers
 - Note that this can be done by returning an optional<>, which makes for clearer code
 ~~~{.cpp .numberLines}